 KEEPER BALM is NOT Glove Glu.

 When you continuously apply KEEPER BALM without washing the gloves, the waxes build up on the latex and the oils just sit on top of the waxes, making the gloves feel oily.
-Washing the gloves with a mild soap will remove the excess oils, but not affect the waxes or latex, thereby restoring the grip of your gloves.
+Washing your goalkeeper gloves with a mild soap will remove the excess oils, but not affect the waxes or latex, thereby restoring the grip of your gloves to their absolute best.

 Following the “Wash, dry & apply” maintenance routine will ensure that your gloves NEVER get an oily buildup and always operate to their utmost potential.